KhronosGroup/glTF-Asset-Generator/Output/Mesh_PrimitiveRestart/README.md

 These models are intended to test behavior of primitive restart feature of graphics APIs.
+These are not valid glTF models as primitive restart values are disallowed.
+[See the glTF specification](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#primitiveindices) for more details.

 Each asset features a mesh consisting of two primitives with geometry data organized like this (example for TRIANGLES with UNSIGNED_SHORT).